-1. How do your grades and test scores compare to the average range for students admitted to this school or program?

-- a.
-My grades/scores are on the high-end of the range or higher than those of most students enrolling in this school or program. - b.
+- 1. How do your grades and test scores compare to the average range for students admitted to this school or program? - a.
+My grades/scores are higher than those of most students enrolling in this school or program. - b.
 My grades/scores are in the middle of the range. - c.
-My grades/scores are just below or on the low end of the range.

-2. Does this school or program make you feel more excited or intimidated?
+My grades/scores are just below or on the low end of the range. - 2.
+Does this school or program make you feel more excited or intimidated? - a.

-- a.
 Excited. - b.
-Intimidated.

-3. Does this program or college offer options to challenge you?
+Intimidated. - 3.
+Does this program or college offer options to challenge you?
 (Ex.
-Can you work with highly respected experts or enroll in an honors program?)
+Can you work with highly respected experts or enroll in an honors program?) - a.
+Yes. - b.
+No. - 4.
+Does this school or program admit fewer than

+20 percent of its applicants?

-a.
+- a.
 Yes.

-b.
+- b.
 No.

-4. Does this school or program admit fewer than20 percent of its applicants?
+- 5. Does this school or program have an open admissions policy, meaning that if you meet their basic academic criteria, you will definitely aet in?

 - a.
-Yes. - b.
-No.

-5. Does this school or program have an open admissions policy, meaning that if you meet their basic academic criteria, you will definitely get in?

-a.
 Yes.

-b.
+- b.
 No.